 3) Shedd Aquarium (Chicago, Illinois)

 A classic city-stop aquarium that works well for a downtown weekend.
 Families appreciate the mix of big signature spaces and an itinerary-friendly location, which makes it easier to combine with lunch, a museum, or a lakefront walk.
-It’s a practical choice for mixed ages because you can keep the visit focused without needing to stay all day.
+It’s a practical pick for mixed ages because you can keep the visit focused without needing to stay all day.

 4) Aquarium of the Pacific (Long Beach, California)